-The Medical Policy Administration of Blue Cross Blue Shield of Michigan and the CARE Management Department of Blue Care Network of Michigan are responsible for the evaluation of new technologies and the new applications of existing technologies, the development of medical policies related to these technologies, and the development of coverage recommendations.
+The Medical Policy Administration of Blue Cross Blue Shield of Michigan and the Care Management Department of Blue Care Network of Michigan are responsible for the evaluation of new technologies and the applications of existing technologies, and the development of coverage recommendations.
 This process includes, but is not limited to, the following areas for potential new technologies: medical procedures and services, medical devices, surgical procedures, behavioral health procedures, and pharmaceuticals.